hft-stuttgart/openhab-pb-stack/README.md

 docker
 PyInquirer
 pyyaml
+bcrypt
+pip-tools
 ```

-All python requirements are installable using `pip install -r requirements.txt` pointing to the requirements.txt file in this repo.
+All python requirements managed using `pip-tool` in the `requirements.in` file.
+The command `pip-compile`  generates a `requirements.txt` file that  can be used with with `pip install -r requirements.txt`  to install all needed python dependencies, updating the `requirements.txt` file can be done using `pip-compile` again.
+In an virtual environment `pip-sync` can be used instead of pip install to install needed packages.

 ### Config file generation